aymme/aymme/CONTRIBUTING.md

 **Before starting to work on a new feature, please make sure we have a discussion around your idea**

-It's never a good experience to invest a lot of time and effort on a feature that somebody else is working on it, or it's not in the pipeline
+It's never a good experience to invest a lot of time and effort on a feature that somebody else is working on, or it's not in the pipeline
 To avoid this from happening, we would kindly ask contributors to create [a feature request](https://github.com/aymme/aymme/discussions/new?category=ideas).
 Let's first discuss the idea and come up with a plan